Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Introduction

 \begin{theorem} Let $\varepsilon=\varepsilon_n>0$.
 Then, as $n\to\infty$, \begin{enumerate} \item If $\varepsilon^{3}n\to \infty$ then the pair $\left(M_n,M_{n}^{\varepsilon}\right)$ converges in distribution to a pair of independent copies of $\scrM$ in $(\calM,d_{\GHP})$. \item If $\varepsilon^{3}n\to0$ then $ d_{\GHP}(M_{n},M_{n}^{\varepsilon})\overset{p}{\to}0 $. \end{enumerate} \end{theorem}

-For every sequence of functions $f_n$ that depend on the measured metric structure of the tree, and are non-degenerate in the limit space $\scrM$, our theorem implies $\varepsilon$-noise sensitivity if $\varepsilon\gg n^{-1/3}$ in Part \eqref{part: 1}, and $\varepsilon$-noise stability if $\varepsilon\ll n^{-1/3}$ in Part \eqref{part: 2}.
-For example, our setting includes the indicator functions of properties such as ``the diameter of the tree is at most $b\cdot n^{1/3}$," or ``the average distance between a pair of vertices is smaller than $a\cdot n^{1/3}$."
+For any sequence $f_n(\bbM_n):=\mathbf{1}_{M_n\in S}$ of Boolean functions, where $S$ is a continuity set of the limit space $\scrM$, our theorem implies $\varepsilon$-noise sensitivity if $\varepsilon\gg n^{-1/3}$ in Part \eqref{part: 1}, and $\varepsilon$-noise stability if $\varepsilon\ll n^{-1/3}$ in Part \eqref{part: 2}.
+For concrete examples, indicator functions of properties such as ``the diameter of the tree is at most $b\cdot n^{1/3}$," or ``the average distance between a pair of vertices is greater than $a\cdot n^{1/3}$" naturally arise.
+However, we leave the verification that these examples indeed correspond to continuity sets of $\scrM$ for future work (see Section \ref{sec:open}), noting that it appears to follow from the recent explicit construction of $\scrM$ as the Brownian parabolic tree ~\cite{broutin2023convex}.